The Unbearable Lightness of Being

 However, I watched her breathing getting rather labored at times and she never seemed to recover fully, and I suspected some RSV like thing at play here.

-After building sheds, painting them and doing light house chores it became apparent she was having some breathing issues.
+After building sheds, painting them and doing light house chores it became apparent she was having some serious breathing issues.

 On Monday May 31, I took her to a Walk in medical facility on Lone Tree in Antioch after she told me she was not feeling too good, and these walk in folks wanted an ambulance to transport her 500 yards to the Sutter Delta hospital location after taking her stats and they admitted her immediately with some urgency when I drove her the 500 yards myself.